miakepia/portfolio/pages/content-types.md

     To make teams fall in love with these ideas, we brought them to life with stories, prototypes and future scenarios.

-    Our deliverables were crafted to work separately and together so they can be widely shared and used to influence decisions at all levels.

     It was important to bring people along, and teams were invited to collaborative sessions to build on and iterate the ideas.
 </div>
 </div>